gerrowadat/log.andvari.net/content/mttr.md

 Category: Writing
 Slug: no-mttr

-Mean Time To Recovery, or MTTR seems to be a favourite thing to chase in tooling and process (and indeed, startup ideas) these days.
-It measures how quickly you get back to normal after an outage.
-On the surface, it seems like a great thing to optimise for; of course you want to recover quickly from incidents, right?

 ### Asking the Right Questions

 A while back when I was looking for a fulltime gig (and when I was contracting, of course), I had the opportunity to do a bunch of interviews (including the kind of informal boilerplate interviews you do to get a new contracting client).
 One of my boilerplate questions when asked "Any questions for me?" has always been "What does success look like for the person in this role?".
-I like to ask it of everyone, even folks who'd be reporting to me.
+I like to ask it of everyone, even folks who'd be reporting to me or folks far away on the oarg chart.
 It gives you a good insight into how stitched together the team is on the important bits, I find.

 In the majority of cases, I tended to get at least one answer that boils down to "Fewer Outages, Lower MTTR".

 "Fewer Outages", to me, is a weird one.
-I once responded to a "There are too many outages" complaint by asking "Well, how many is too many?".
+I tend to respond to a "There are too many outages" complaint by asking "Well, how many is too many?".
 Just like [100% is the wrong SLO target for basically everything](https://sre.google/in-conversation/), "None" isn't the right target for number of outages.
 You take a reasonable and data-informed swag and aim for that.
 In [the vast majority of cases](/6reasons.html), you're not running a nuclear power plant or a circulatory system, so you get to really think about what number is right.

-Similarly, the last while has seen an MTTR "race to the bottom".
+Similarly, for MTTR (Mean Time To Recovery, or 'how long in seconds it takes you to mitigate the effect of an outage') the last while has seen a "race to the bottom".
 There are entire companies whose premise for what they'll do for you (and charge you a handsome fee, to boot) is lower your MTTR.
-They'll do it using an AI chatbot (and strand your systems knowledge inside that same bot), but that's neither here nor there - the main gist is "MTTR is your problem", and it's a tempting one to latch onto.
+They'll generally do it using an AI chatbot (and strand your systems knowledge and capability inside that same bot), but that's neither here nor there - the main gist is "MTTR is your problem", and it's a tempting one to latch onto.
+Easy to measure, easy to be seen to be grumpy about.

 ### Doing it the Fastestest

 The problem is that MTTR, as a primary focus, is a red herring.
-It's measuring the wrong thing, or at least, it's measuring something that's downstream of what you actually want.
+It's measuring the wrong thing; or at least, it's measuring something that's downstream of what you actually want.

 If you're having the same kinds of outages over and over, getting really fast at recovering from them is like getting really good at bailing water out of a leaky boat.
-Sure, you're staying afloat, but maybe patch the hole?
+Sure, you're staying afloat, but water coming in is a bad sign, and you built the boat in the first place so should know what's up.

 The real purpose of good incident practice isn't to get fast at recovery.
 It's to feed back what you learn into your software development lifecycle.
 Every incident is information.
 Every outage is telling you something about where your systems, processes, or assumptions are wrong.
 The goal isn't to recover quickly (though you should); it's to ensure you don't have to recover from the same thing twice.